Brick by Brick: Production and content

-After attracting mixed reviews for much of his 1980s output, Pop hired producer Don Was, who was a longtime fan of Pop's earlier group The Stooges, as producer and opted for a hard rock sound.
+After attracting mixed reviews for much of his 1980s output, Pop hired producer Don Was, who was a longtime fan of Pop's band the Stooges, as producer and opted for a hard rock sound.
 Many songs on the album incorporate a lyrical theme of the United States facing dangers of cultural decay and implosion.
 Slash and Duff McKagan of Guns N' Roses fame were featured on the album as songwriters and performers.
 The cover was drawn by American cartoonist Charles Burns.
 The album's personnel includes studio musicians Waddy Wachtel and Kenny Aronoff.
 The album is the first studio album that features Pop contributing guitar.
 He plays a majority of the guitar parts along with Wachtel and Slash.
 Was would go on to produce Pop's album Avenue B (1999).

 Release

 The album peaked at number 90 on the Billboard 200 and stayed on the charts for 37 weeks.
-The song "Livin' On the Edge of the Night" was released before the album as a soundtrack for the hit movie Black Rain starring Michael Douglas and Andy García.
+The song "Livin' on the Edge of the Night" was released before the album as a soundtrack for the hit movie Black Rain starring Michael Douglas and Andy García.
 The song reached number 16 on Modern Rock Tracks.
 "Candy" reached number 30 on Mainstream Rock Tracks, number 5 on Modern Rock Tracks and number 28 on the Billboard Hot 100.
 The first single from the album, "Home", reached number 2 on Modern Rock Tracks.

-After completing the album, Pop conducted a successful world tour; his 1991 performance in Paris was recorded and later released on DVD.
-Several famous fans appeared on stage with Pop during the tour.